jsdotlua/react-lua/docs/api-reference/react.md

 !!! caution
 	Use this hook sparingly.
 While `useEffect` runs asynchronously after a render operation is completed, `useLayoutEffect` runs _during_ an update in between rendering and reconciliation: this can introduce performance issues if used carelessly.

 	In React JS, `useLayoutEffect` is most often used to measure and position elements before the browser repaints them.
-It's not yet clear how this use case translates to roblox usage, and this hook should be used with caution until performance is investigated in detail and best practices emerge.
+It's not yet clear how this use case translates to Roblox usage, and this hook should be used with caution until performance is investigated in detail and best practices emerge.

-### React.useBinding
+### `React.useBinding`

 <img alt='Roblox' src='../../images/roblox.svg'/>

-A hook introduced in Roact that creates a `Binding` object.
+A hook introduced in React Lua that creates a `Binding` object.
 Bindings are isolated containers that automatically update.
 Creates and returns a binding and its associated updater function as multiple return values, [similar to `useState`](#reactusestate).

 ```lua
 local function DisplaysSize(props)